gisellemknudsen/planetary/README.md

 # planetary-
-An cosmic description of other celestial bodies.
+A cosmic description of other celestial bodies.